knell/jcvl/README.md

 Creates an ```<input>``` element for each checked item, so you can grab an array of elements on the server.
 Uses a separate CSS with class names prefixed with 'cvl-'.

 ## Issues and Wishes
-Please, feel free to contact me by e-mail (can be found in .js file) or create an [http://code.google.com/p/jcvl/issues/list issue] in case you found some errors or want some features to be implemented.
+Please, feel free to contact me by e-mail (can be found in .js file) or create an in case you found some errors or want some features to be implemented.

 ## History
 ### Version 0.2